 - Device specific radiopaque alphanumeric codes (ANC)

-All these identification techniques have their problems in clinical practice and so far no other technique or algorithm was available to help out in such a dilemma.
-Sony Jacob et al. have therefor developed and validated the so called
+All these identification techniques have their problems in clinical practice, and so far no other method or algorithm was available to help out in such a dilemma.
+Sony Jacob et al. have therefore developed and validated the so-called

 Cardiac Rhythm Device Identification Algorithm using X-rays (CaRDIA-X, see below)